ranmocy/guard-rails/README.md

 ## Philosophy

 * **All Platforms** MRI is the main test case.
 But will be tested under REE and JRuby.
-* **Live on the edge** Ruby 1.8.7 has been deprecated.
-Guard-Rails will be tested under Ruby 1.9.3, 2.0.0 with newest gems.
-Will be rewrited with features of Ruby 2.0.0 as version 1.0.0.
+* **Live on the edge** Guard-Rails will be tested under Ruby 2.2.3 to 2.3.0 with newest gems.
 * [Semantic Version](http://semver.org/)

 ## Contribute